Download page Diagnostic Sessions.

 Diagnostic sessions are usually triggered based on the overall performance of a business transaction.
 However, the overall performance of the business transaction may not reflect the execution time of asynchronous activity.
 It's possible that the originating transaction executes within normal bounds, while the asynchronous activity takes much longer.

 To initiate diagnostic sessions for these scenarios, you can use health rules based on a performance metric (such as response time) of the asynchronous activity.
-Then create a policy that triggers a diagnostic session when the health rule violates.
-The general steps to do this are:
+Then, create a policy that triggers a diagnostic session when the health rule violates:

 - Create a custom health rule based on the asynchronous metric, such as average response time.
 The metrics for thread tasks are visible in the metric browser under the Thread Tasks node for transactions with asynchronous activity.
 Each thread task has an individual node (usually its simple class name).
-Remember to select Custom as the type for the health rule.
+Select Custom as the type for the health rule.

 - Create a policy that is based on the baseline of the asynchronous metric of interest, for example, the average response time.